CivComs/commons_site/README.rst

     ./manage.py collectstatic

-This should happen *before* the epio upload
+This should happen *before* the epio upload.